 No information as yet on how to apply/receive benefits.

 APRIL 16 (Updated July 15)

 A program announced to provide Commercial Rent Assistance to businesses.
-Original program was for April - June rent, a July extension opt in was announced which required no further paperwork, if April - June was applied for.
+Original program was for April - June rent, extensions for July -September opt in was announced which required no further paperwork, if April - June was applied for.